Hundreds evacuated as red-hot lava threatens homes in Spain's La Palma | Science-Environment

 Hundreds evacuated as red-hot lava threatens homes in Spain's La Palma

 As the river of molten magma descended from the Cumbre Vieja volcano in the northeast of the Canary Island, authorities ordered between 700 and 800 inhabitants of La Laguna to leave home with their belongings and pets, according to the Canary Islands Volcanic Emergency Plan (Pevolca).
-"We have been obliged to evacuate a new area.
+"We want to pick up documents and other things because our whole life is in that house and we cannot collect over 30 years in five minutes," Enrique, 50, a Spanish home-owner, told Reuters.

 Over 700 residents were ordered to abandon their homes on Tuesday on the Spanish island of La Palma as red-hot lava advanced towards their neighbourhood.
 As the river of molten magma descended from the Cumbre Vieja volcano in the northeast of the Canary Island, authorities ordered between 700 and 800 inhabitants of La Laguna to leave home with their belongings and pets, according to the Canary Islands Volcanic Emergency Plan (Pevolca).